two students walking outside a building on campus

 This course serves as the final, comprehensive experience for students in the Medical Dosimetry program.
 Students will complete either an action research study in their clinic or a comprehensive mock board exam.
 Additional details can be found in the Medical Dosimetry Program Manual.
 Prerequisites: Admission to the Medical Dosimetry program, AL 644, AL 646, AL 648, AL 650, AL 665.

-AL 720 Curriculum/Instructional Methods in Health Care Education (3)
+AL 720 Curriculum and Instruction in Health Care Education (3)

 AL 722 Trends in Health Care and Education (3)